 Wondering how to clean a turkey fryer?
 You’re in the right place as we’ve got all the advice on how to remove oil from a turkey fryer, and we’ll answer whether vinegar removes grease.

 Turkey fryers are a popular way of cooking up a festive turkey in time for Thanksgiving or for creating crispy roast meals for the family.
 Not only are they convenient for cooking up large quantities in less time, but they are also versatile to provide tasty treats all year round.
-The only thing not so enjoyable, though, is cleaning your fryer and other equipment after use.
+The only thing that is not so enjoyable, though, is cleaning your fryer and other equipment after use.

-Cleaning your fryer regularly is important, and ensures you get the most out of your fryer in the long-run.
-You should aim to clean your fryer and change the oil once or twice a week, for optimum performance.
+Cleaning your fryer regularly is important and ensures you get the most out of your fryer in the long run.
+You should aim to clean your fryer and change the oil once or twice a week for optimum performance.
 After all, you don’t want to deal with a build-up of oil, grease, or food debris over time.

 So, here are some tips on the best way to clean your turkey fryer with sparkling results.

 How to clean a turkey fryer basket

 The basket is probably the most essential part of your fryer that needs proper care and cleaning in order for it to work properly and be hygienic.

 Once your turkey fryer has completely cooled down, remove your frying basket and place it in the kitchen sink.
 Squeeze a few drops of liquid dish soap around the basket and leave to soak in hot water.
 This will help to loosen any food particles.
 After 10 minutes, run under warm water, and with a soft scouring sponge, scrub the basket using a back-and-forth motion to help lift any oil or food particles.
 Continue to do this until completely oil-free, adding more soap as you go along if need be.
 Once you’ve all finished scrubbing the oil, place the basket on a dish drain or towel dry.